flowxo/flowxo-sdk/README.md

 The script is very similar to `run.js`, except it either returns an error, or an array of output fields on success.
 See the section _Output Fields_ for the format of the array you should return.

 Note that `data.input` will hold the input values that the user has given to the method.
-Note that if any of the values are {{ interpolated }} ones, it will convert the interpolation to an empty string.
+Note that any `{{outputs}}` from other tasks in those values will be replaced with empty strings.

 run.js
 ------